annaweronica/AJ-resume-webpage/README.md

 [Anna Janiak](https://annaweronica.github.io/AJ-resume-webpage/)

-Aim of the **resume webpage** is to represent skills and competences which will lead me to get a programming job within IT.
+Aim of the **resume webpage** is to represent skills and competences which will lead Anna to get a programming job within IT.

 ## UX

-Target audience for the **resume webpage** is a recruiter and/or potential employer looking for a full stack developer.
+Target audience of the **resume webpage** is a recruiter and/or potential employer looking for a full stack developer.

 **Layout:**

 Minimalistic, simple design in  white and black style including images.
-The only exception is for google map in Contact sub-page.
+>The only exception is for google map in Contact sub-page.

 - [Desktop view](/wireframes/Desktop-view.png)
 - [iPod view](/wireframes/iPod-view.png)